srkello/srkello.github.io/README.md

 # About Me
 Hello!
 I'm Sarah!
 I'm a self-taught python programmer and love using this language to perform analytics.
 I have several years of professional analytics experience and enjoy developing new, creative ways to use data to drive decision making.
+This skill set is beneficial for many industries and positions (even beyond analytic positions).
 Please feel to browse some of the sample projects I've developed for personal use.
 <br>
 ## Sample Projects
 <details>